Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 SFOSv21.0 LE uses the HTTP Challengehttps://letsencrypt.org/docs/challenge-types/ Hence, Wildcard isn’t supported.

-SFOSv21.0 LE certificates can't be downloaded.
-You must look into a DNS Challenge like Lego or Certbot.
-The certificates are only usable on the Firewall.
+SFOSv21.0 LE certificates can't be downloaded and used on other devices.
+You must look into a DNS Challenge like Lego or Certbot to use LE in other devices.

 How does LE in v21.0 work: